stuartallen/thesis-site/README.md

 `npm start`

-So long as Node and npm are installed on your system.
+So long as Node, npx, and npm are installed on your system.

 I have kept the rest of the default readme file for a React app available below.